-Major goals of the project include using reclaimed wastewater to restore a creek and adjacent wetlands, upgrading wastewater discharges to the ocean to tertiary treatment level, and creating a walkway/bikepath along the restored creek to enhance recreational use of the area.
-Restoration of Calera Creek is intended to improve four wetland ecosystem functions including hydrology, water quality, plant community maintenance and habitat/faunal support systems.
+The primary goal of the restoration of Calera Creek is to improve four wetland ecosystem functions including hydrology, water quality, plant community maintenance and habitat/faunal support systems of the wetlands in lower Calera Creek.
 The end objective of the creek restoration is to establish a fully functional, site-adapted, and self-maintaining mosaic of forest, scrub-shrub, and emergent wetland vegetation which supports a compositionally and structurally complex ecosystem with important attributes to wildlife.